aleemon/nemwebR/README.md

 For clarity, only *public* datasets (or *private; public next day*) are available.

-There are a few key differences relative to the raw AEMO data: - AEMO csv headers and footers are removed so that the data is ready to use - Empty and deprecated columns are stripped out to keep the data cleaner - When dealing with dispatch datasets intervention heirachies have already been implemented correctly - All dates and times are formatted in POSIX +10 (Australia/Brisbane)
+There are a few key differences relative to the raw AEMO data: \* AEMO csv headers and footers are removed so that the data is ready to use \* Empty and deprecated columns are stripped out to keep the final data cleaner \* When dealing with dispatch datasets intervention heirachies have already been implemented correctly \* All dates and times are formatted in POSIX +10 (Australia/Brisbane)

 ## Five Minute Settlement

-Note that as of 1 October 2021 the NEM is dispatched and settled in 5 minutes.
-The old 30 minute *trading* datasets are no longer valid for new data, but exist for historical purposes.
+Note that as of 1 October 2021 the NEM is dispatched and settled in 5 minute intervals.
+The old 30 minute interval *trading* datasets are no longer valid for new data, but exist for historical purposes.

-## Available Datasets
+## Available Datasets - Archive

 ### Dispatch Data